By Damon Poeter

 Technology has helped to make driving much safer over the years than it was when the first hand crank-started cars were sharing dusty roads with horse-drawn carriages – despite far more miles driven at much higher speeds by today’s drivers.

 In 1921, there were 24 fatalities for every 100 million vehicle miles driven (VMT) in the U.S. By the 1980s, that number had been reduced to fewer than three fatalities per 100 million VMT.
 Today, there is just over one fatality per 100 million VMT.

-There are multiple factors that can be credited for this improvement in driving safety, Lunsford says.
+There are multiple factors that can be credited for this improvement in driving safety, Scaturro says.
 Those include, but aren’t limited to: safer cars, safer roads, stronger enforcement of traffic laws, better emergency response to traffic accidents and improved medical treatment administered to accident victims.